- Grand Palace, Bangkok

 This morning visit Bang Pa-In Palace, the 17th-century former Royal Summer Residence.
 Abandoned at the same time as the city, the palace was partly rebuilt in the 1850s and so is an intriguing mix of classic Thai, Chinese and European architectural styles.

-Afterwards, drive to Kanchanaburi – famous for the bridge over the River Kwai – for a two-night stay at the locally rated 3-star Royal River Kwai Resort & Spa (3Q+).
+Afterwards, drive to Kanchanaburi (99 miles, two hours and 15 minutes) – famous for the bridge over the River Kwai – for a two-night stay at the 3-star Royal River Kwai Resort & Spa (3Q+).
 The hotel is set on the bank of the river, with rooms in two storey buildings with balconies.
 There’s a restaurant serving Thai and international food, a bar and an outdoor pool.
 You can enjoy treatments at the Spa for an extra charge.
 All 66 guest rooms have free Wi-Fi, air conditioning, a television and a minibar.
 B, L

 Day 11 Kanchanaburi